rsharankumar/Kaggle_DonorsChoose.org-Application-Screening/README.md

-Code used for the Crowd Analytix Competition on the Super Heros Prediction.<br />
+Code used for the Kaggle Competition on the Super Heros Prediction.<br />
 <br />
 Link to the Completition. <br /> https://www.crowdanalytix.com/contests/identifying-superheroes-from-product-images#_=_